smazcw3/SQL_Resources/README.md

 # SQL_Resources

-This is intended to run SQL queries using sqlite.
+This is intended to run SQL queries using `sqlite`.

 CREATING DATABASES
 ------------------